sboursault/training/presentation/md/improve-maintainability.md

 <div class="fragment mt-125">

-<p class="text-level-2">can be simplified with a custom command:
+<p>can be simplified with a custom command:

 ```typescript
 cy.getByTestid(`my-component`)